Ph.D., University of Iowa, 1993

 Academic & Professional Interests

-Sue Peabody specializes in the history of slavery, freedom and the law in the French empire, 1600-1850.
+Sue Peabody, Meyer Distinguished Professor of History and Liberal Arts, specializes in the history of slavery, freedom and the law in the French empire, 1600-1850.
 She is past president of the French Colonial Historical Society and serves on the editorial board of French Colonial History.
 She teaches early modern European society and culture, especially France and England; European colonialism 1450–1850; the Atlantic history of slavery, abolition and emancipation; and European women’s history.

 Selected Awards and Honors